 DIY Engine Cleaning: Is Aqua Blasting Worth It?

-What Is Aqua Blasting?
+What is Aqua Blasting?

 Aqua blasting, also known as vapour blasting, is a surface cleaning method that uses a mix of water, abrasive media, and compressed air.
 Unlike dry blasting methods like sandblasting or bead blasting, aqua blasting is much gentler, making it ideal for cleaning delicate engine components without damaging surfaces.